 Results from the 2014 America After 3 PM survey found that 33% of families had at least one child participate in a summer learning program in the summer of 2013, a 25% increase from the summer of 2009.
 The survey also indicates the demand for summer learning programs is high.
 Fifty-one percent of those families surveyed say they would like their children to participate in a summer learning program next summer.

 These reports suggest an increased awareness of summer learning loss.
-Summer learning loss is a phenomenon where primarily low-income students lose academic skills and knowledge over the course of the summer when not in school due to a lack of enrichment and engagement activities during the summer.
-By some estimates, summer loss is equal to about 1 month of learning.1
+Summer learning loss is a phenomenon where primarily low-income students lose academic skills and knowledge throughout the summer when not in school due to a lack of enrichment and engagement activities during the summer.
+By some estimates, summer loss equals about one month of learning.1

-Transform Consulting Group helps organizations collect and utilize data to better serve their communities.
+Transform Consulting Group helps organizations collect and utilize data to serve their communities better.
 Through data analysis, Transform Consulting Group can identify trends that impact communities and recommend best practices to create positive change.
 Contact us today to learn more!

 1Cooper, H., Nye, B., Charlton, K., Lindsay, J., & Greathouse, S. 1996.
 “The effects of summer vacation on achievement test scores: A narrative and meta-analytic review.”
 Review of Educational Research, 66, 227–268.